Idriss-Bk/admin-panel/README.md

-# Getting Started with Create React App
+Getting Started with React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was initialized using Create React App.

-## Available Scripts
+Available Scripts
 In the project directory, you can run:

-### `npm start`
+npm start

-Runs the app in the development mode.\
+Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.\
+The page reloads automatically when changes are made.
-You may also see any lint errors in the console.
+You may also see linting errors in the console.

-### `npm test`
+npm test

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in interactive watch mode for running tests.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+npm run build

-Builds the app for production to the `build` folder.\
+Builds the app for production, creating an optimized build folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The production build is minified, and filenames include hashes for better caching.
-Your app is ready to be deployed!
+The app is ready for deployment.

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+Make sure to follow best practices for deploying your application efficiently.

 ### `npm run eject`